Lobsters, Lighthouses, and low crime are some of the things we instantly associate with Maine, but besides these, what is Maine famous for?

 King was born in Portland, Maine, lived for more than 30 years in Bangor, Maine, and now lives in Center Lovell, though he spends winters in Florida.
 Many of his stories are set in Maine, including Carrie, his first published novel.
 He wrote it while working as a high school teacher.

-So, for many people, particularly bibliophiles, Maine is a synonym for Stephen King, though we should note that the shinning (another of his famous novels) is set in Colorado, where he lived briefly.
+So, for many people, particularly bibliophiles, Maine is a synonym for Stephen King, though we should note that The Shinning (another of his famous novels) is set in Colorado, where he lived briefly.

 New England is the whitest region in the USA, with all the top three least diverse states in the union: Maine, Vermont, and New Hampshire.
-And according to the latest census, Maine has an almost 95% of white population, making it the most white in the country.
+And according to the latest census, Maine has almost 95% of white population, making it the most white state in the country.

 On the other hand, the latest census also shows that the state is becoming more diverse, with black and Latino populations increasing substantially to 2% and 1.9%, respectively.
 This is not surprising, as it is a national trend.

 The reasons for this historical lack of diversity are mainly geographical and economic.
 Maine is located in the extreme northeast of the country, far from the typical slave trade and the rural, agrarian economy of the south, which depended heavily on slavery.
 Maine had slavery, but it never really depended on it.

 After the Civil War, some black populations migrated to the industrial areas of the rest of the country.
 Still, again, Maine also never developed a huge industry that attracted a large number of migrants.
 Plenty of other events also prevented other populations from coming to Maine.
 For example, excluding people from jobs because of their race.